bashtage/randomgen/README.md

 # RandomGen

-Random Number Generator using settable Basic RNG interface for future NumPy RandomState evolution.
+A general purpose Random Number Generator with settable PRNG interface, and a large collection of Pseudo-Random Number Generators (PRNGs).

 **Continuous Integration**